err0r500/k8s-practice/cluster/step07.md

 </details>

  you should now see packets reaching cnio0 on M !

+ Do the same on the worker node, traffic node to pods should now work !

 > do you have responses to your pings ? why ? fix it.